vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

-  weeks have been unusual in terms of having a huge amount of personal chores work, but nonetheless seeing very clearly that I had plans to do work and haven't done *any* of it helps motivate me to pay more attention to doing this in th efuture.
+  weeks have been unusual in terms of having a huge amount of personal chores work, but nonetheless seeing very clearly that I had plans to do work and haven't done *any* of it helps motivate me to pay more attention to doing this in the future.

 ## Summary by quarter